 Amaranth contains Lysine an essential amino acid that helps the body absorb calcium, build muscle and produce energy.
 Claimed by some to be a cancer preventative, amaranth is also high in fibre, mineral rich, vitamin rich including many B vitamins and according to some studies boosts the immune system.

-Good companions for amaranth are peas and beans.
+Good companions for amaranth are peas and beans and sweet corn.